 #2.
 Wrap them with twine or wire.
 Tying a loop around the outside of the stem and pole together and then tightening it to bind them together.
 Twine is my preferred method – I like the rustic look.

 #3.
 Velcro straps or cable ties.
 Same deal as the twine really.
-It doesn’t look as natural, but when you’re dealing with big and heavy plants, the added security can help.
+It doesn’t look as natural, but when you’re dealing with big and heavy climbing plants, the added security can help.

 #4.
 Wrap the plant itself.
 Some plants need minimal intervention in attaching to the moss pole.
 I’ve successfully attached plants just by wrapping the vine gently around the pole, making sure the aerial roots had something to grip.

-How to Train Plants to Climb
+How to Train Climbing Plants on Moss Poles

 Once your majestic climbing plant has taken root, you can help it reach for the sky by providing plenty of mist and creating a steamy, humid atmosphere.
 With regular guidance up its moss pole along the way, you’ll be rewarded with an eye-catching display that’s sure to draw attention!

-Once your plant is established and stable, it can take the reigns of its own growth!
+Once your climbing plant is established and stable, it can take the reigns of its own growth!
 As a sign of victory in nurturing this little one to health, you’ll be able to freely remove all support that was used during its formative stages.

-What to do When Plants Reach the Top of the Moss Pole?
+What to Do When Plants Reach the Top of the Moss Pole?

 Want to give your moss pole an extra boost?
 Try extending it!
 To make a taller and stronger tower, just cut the tip of what you already have and slot in another piece with a slightly thinner diameter.
-With enough length at its base, this should firmly hold everything together – creating one towering masterpiece that adds more height to your landscape.
+With enough length at its base, this should firmly hold everything together – creating one towering masterpiece that adds more height to your indoor jungle.

-Types of Moss Pole
+Types of Moss Poles for Houseplants

-Sphagnum Moss Pole
+Sphagnum Moss Pole for Tropical Plants

-Give your plants a natural boost with the classic moss pole!
+Give your tropical houseplants a natural boost with the classic sphagnum moss pole!
 These poles are bound together using twine or wire and stuffed full of sphagnum moss – nature’s own supportive material.
 Its water retention properties, outstanding resistance to rot and its light texture make it perfect for plant roots to cling onto.
 Or why not go all out with live sphagnum moss – bring the freshness of life into your garden space.

 My live moss pole had the potential to look vivid and dynamic, but proved difficult for me to keep in that state.
 Despite my best efforts of misting it regularly and storing it at a humidly-rich environment, I found myself having to revive its luster time after time.

-Coco Coir Pole
+Coco Coir Pole for Climbing Aroids

 Coco coir is an incredibly versatile natural material derived from the husks of coconuts, possessing many of the same qualities as dried sphagnum moss.
 It has natural water-retention capabilities and also holds up well against regular breakdown over time, making it an ideal choice for natural environment gardens as well as indoor plants.